 - Flip-cap spout for easy opening/closing and won't get lost.
 For drinking directly from the bottle

-- Wide-mouth screw top lid that attaches to the bottle (so it doesn't get lost)
+- Standard wide-mouth screw top lid that attaches to the bottle (so it doesn't get lost)

-- Containers in various sizes for mixing and matching as needed for different activities
+- Collapsible containers in various sizes for mixing and matching as needed for different activities

-- Able to stand up when filled with water
+- Container that is able to stand up when filled with water